Turning College Savings into Retirement Wealth: 529-to Roth IRA Transfers Under SECURE 2.0

 🧠 Important Considerations

-- A tax professional should confirm eligibility—the IRS has final authority on compliance.
+- A tax professional should confirm eligibility, the IRS has final authority on compliance.

 📌 Final Thoughts

-The 529-to-Roth IRA transfer provision of SECURE 2.0 gives families new flexibility and helps turn unused education savings into long-term retirement assets.
+The 529-to-Roth IRA transfer provision of SECURE 2.0 gives families flexibility and helps turn unused education savings into long-term retirement assets.
 Whether you're planning ahead or reassessing old 529 funds, this strategy can enhance your family's overall financial plan.

 Have questions or want to review your situation?
 Connect with the McFee Financial Group team, we’re here to help!